 Using command-line parameters

-You can install Citrix Workspace app by typing the installer filename, installation commands, and installation properties at the command line interface.
-You can customize Citrix Workspace app installer by specifying command line options.
-The installer package self-extracts to the system temp directory before launching the set up program.
+You can customize the Citrix Workspace app installer by specifying different command-line options.
+The installer package self-extracts to the system temp directory before launching the setup program.
 The space requirement includes program files, user data, and temp directories after launching several applications.

-To install the Citrix Workspace app using the Windows command-line, launch the command prompt and then, type the installer filename, installation commands and installation properties on a single line.
-The available installation commands and properties are listed below:
+To install the Citrix Workspace app using the Windows command line, launch the command prompt and type the following on a single line:

 CitrixWorkspaceApp.exe [commands] [properties]